bariton3/mqseries-php/README.md

 # mqseries-php
-client to WebSphere MQ Queue Manager using the PHP mqseries pecl extension for Laravel
+client to WebSphere MQ Queue Manager using the PHP mqseries pecl extension for Laravel.
+This is a fork of https://github.com/amabnl/php-mqseries
 # How

 - Install the WebSphere MQ Client library.